Bas Savage

-Basir Mohammed Savage (born 7 January 1982 in London) is an English former professional footballer who plays as a striker for South Park.
+Basir Mohammed Savage (born 7 January 1982) is an English former professional footballer who played as a striker.
+He now works for the Professional Footballers' Association as a Player Services Executive.

 Career

 Starting out at Reading

 Savage started his professional career at Reading in 2002 after moving from non-League club Walton & Hersham, where, after a very promising start, he was struck by a career threatening injury that kept him out of the game for almost a year.
 After Reading appointed Steve Coppell as manager, Savage struggled to get a place back in the team, and was used as a utility midfielder, often playing on the right wing.
 Despite some good performances in 2003 (notably one against Chelsea in the League Cup) and spending a couple of sessions on loan to Bury and Wycombe Wanderers, Savage was eventually released by Reading.
 He then joined Forest Green Rovers on trial and impressed but rejected the chance to join Forest Green when Bristol City moved in for him.